keithscubemate/ajone239.github.io/src/lib/drafts/2025-07-01-frozen-grapes.md

 This is the stage upon which you will grow your trust with yourself and then your value.

 In my experience, the fear of becoming a "bum" is quashed by the gained effectiveness of allowed rest.
-As I said above, I would swap from going as hard as I could to hibernating.
+As I said above, I would swap from redlining to hibernating.
 These hibernations were often extended by the fact that I couldn't stand the thought of being so useless.
 In the same way that I don't judge myself for resting on the couch after a run, I learned to not judge myself for resting my brain after hard studying.
 Without this dissonance, I can rest and recover better.